vippsas/vipps-developers/contact.md

 * Screenshots, if applicable
 * Any other information that may be relevant

-# Keep your colleagues up to date
+## Keep your colleagues up to date

 If you want colleagues to be included in all communication regarding this issue, add them in the `To:` or `CC:` field of the email.
 Any updates to the issue will be sent to all email addresses in the original email.

-# Response time

-We will help as quickly as possible, but due to large variations in the number of requests and the varying complexity of resolving them, we can not guarantee response times.
-We normally reply the same day, or the next day.
+## Adding additional information

+If you want to send additional information about the same issue, please reply to the email, without changing the `Subject` line.

 # Automatic reply